Crystal Lakes, Lawn Lake Trailhead, Rocky Mountain National Park, Colorado

 - Autumn travelers will enjoy terrific colors, and stand a good chance of seeing elk in the Horseshoe Park area.
 Winter visitors may see bighorn sheep that come down for salt licks in the vicinity.
 There's a Ranger Patrol Cabin at Lawn Lake.

 - The Roaring River's high banks are unstable and prone to slides and collapse; steer clear of its edges.

 - Exercise caution when maneuvering about Crystal Lakes' shore, as some boulders are precariously shaped and positioned.

 - 'The Saddle' is a 12,398' pass between Fairchild Mountain and Hagues Peak.

-- Be mindful of changing weather and leave ample time to get below treeline.
+- Be mindful of changing weather and aim for treeline well before storms develop.